Meet the fan who used the internet to improve his national team

 'It was like hitting the jackpot'

-With El Salvador's top flight containing only 12 clubs and the population of the country being smaller than that of Greater London, the talent pool and support structure around the game was seen as a hindrance to attracting players.
+With El Salvador's top flight containing only 12 clubs, the talent pool and support structure around the game was seen as a hindrance to attracting players.

 "The infrastructure in Salvadorian football was so broken that a footballer who grew up in another country has much better training facilities and nutrition to be able to perform," continued Alvarado.